Skip to main content

 • atmosphere

-• “The devs nailed the atmosphere, and there's a really good balance of 'life sim' and cosmic horror.
-The feeling of dread—yet occasional hope—while searching for answers is done so well.”
+• “The dev(s) nailed the atmosphere and there's a really good balance of "life sim" and cosmic horror, and that feeling dread—yet occasional hope—while searching for any answers to help you is done so well.”

 • music